animina-dating/animina/README.md

 - ML dependecies are installed by default.
 If you wish to not install them run `DISABLE_ML_FEATURES=true mix deps.get`
 - For example to start the phoenix server in dev mode without ML features run `DISABLE_ML_FEATURES=true iex -S mix phx.server`

-## LLama Version
+## LLama Version We Use For AI Features

-- Our project uses the LLaMA model version `llama3.1:8b` in development and `llama3.1:70b` in production for AI functionalities.
+- To update the LLaMA model version for development, adjust the config/dev.exs file.
+Use `llama3.1:8b` for development and `llama3.1:70b` for production.

-- To update the LLaMA model version for your use in development, update the corresponding version in the `config/dev.exs` .
+- For additional support, visit [Ollama](https://ollama.com).
+Ollama provides comprehensive tools and documentation for deploying and managing LLaMA models, helping streamline the integration of AI functionalities into your projects

 ## Swoosh Mailbox Server